 Onboarding & training

-As with hiring, chatbots can also help with onboarding and training.
+As with hiring, how chatbots can help with onboarding and training.

 One of the areas we previously touched upon is the ability to schedule meetings.
 During training, and especially onboarding, there are plenty of meetings to be had with multiple employees throughout the company.
 A well-designed chatbot can take care of this without anyone in the HR department having to raise a finger.